-- (a) In the years between Lee Galiotis ("Galiotis) and Father Michael Tassos ("Tassos"), 1989 through 2007, all Treasurers were clergy who lacked requisite financial education and experience, and were all part-time, with the exception of Protodeacon Eric A. Wheeler ("Wheeler"); - (b) none instituted written policies, procedures, processes, and practices; and
+(a) In the years between Lee Galiotis ("Galiotis) and Father Michael Tassos ("Tassos"), 1989 through 2007, all Treasurers were clergy who lacked requisite financial education and experience, and were all part-time, with the exception of Protodeacon Eric A. Wheeler ("Wheeler");

-(c) after 1989 until Father Tassos took office, Treasurers followed the unwise policy of pre-signing up to 50 checks at a time, which facilitated financial abuse.
+- (b) None was able to uniformly enforce compliance with written policies, procedures, processes and practices - (c) after 1989 until Father Tassos took office, Treasurers followed the unwise policy of pre-signing up to 50 checks at a time, which facilitated financial abuse.